0Hughman0/MinerClub/README.md

 |    `DATABASE_FILE`   |     path/to/database.db     |            database.db           | Path to database file... not sure why you'd change this!                                                                    |

-5. Navigate to the `members.csv` file and replace the examples with the 'Membership IDs' of your members (one per line).
-When users activate their accounts, the name they provide must be in this file.
+5. Navigate to the `members.csv` file and replace the examples with the 'Membership IDs' of your members (one per line), or set `USE_MEMBERS_LIST=False` in your config to allow anyone with the access code to join.
+If `True`, when users activate their accounts, the name they provide must be in this file.
 In most cases I'd expect this to be a list of emails (meaning that `EMAIL_TEMPLATE={}`).
 6. Make any changes you want to the template files, in particular the email templates and the privacy policy template.
 Note that because these are rendered by the flask application, you can access the app config object.
 7. Set the environment vairable `FLASK_APP=MinerClub:app`